emanuelefavero/docker-linux/README.md

 # Docker Linux

 This is a custom Docker image based on Ubuntu.
-It a good starting point for testing Linux applications in a containerized environment.
+It a good starting point for testing Linux in a containerized environment.

 ## Features